 We are working in conjunction with Metropolitan Health District to determine the appropriate metrics that best indicate when conditions are safe for widespread return to campus.
 In addition, our administration, Safety Committee and our Medical Advisory Committee are consulting with the appropriate organizations — the Centers for Disease Control and Prevention (CDC), Texas Education Agency (TEA), National Association of Independent Schools (NAIS) and the Independent Schools Association of the Southwest (ISAS) — to gather additional data and guidance to assist us as we make appropriate decisions for our community.

-To reopen successfully, we are making changes for the safety of our students, faculty, staff and families.
-These changes will ask more responsibilities of every member of our community.
-When we return to campus, spaces will look different, schedules will shift, daily activities will shift and new rules will be in place.
+To remain open successfully, we have made changes for the safety of our students, faculty, staff and families.
+These changes ask more of every member of our community.
+As we adapt to the new COVID-19 reality, our spaces are different, schedules and daily activities have shifted, and new rules are in place.
 But at Keystone, we learn and adapt and we know that our goals, values and resilience will keep our community strong.

-As the Keystone community adapts to the far-reaching effects of the COVID-19 virus, we remain committed to the core values in our school’s mission statement.
+No matter the changes in our daily routines, we remain committed to the core values in our school’s mission statement.
 We will continue to provide our PK-12 students with an academically excellent education in a diverse and inclusive environment.
 In addition to academics, Keystone students will learn ethical growth, community involvement, and responsible leadership on the school’s campus and via distance learning.

 The core Keystone values form our guiding principles: